 Under the Tax Agent Services Act 2009 (TASA) we can disclose information to the ATO if it is for the purpose of administering taxation laws.

 When we approve a new registration application we notify the ATO that the tax practitioner is now registered with us.
 This enables the tax or BAS agent to contact the ATO and arrange access to their online services such as Online services for agents.

 When we reject renewal applications or suspend/terminate a registration we also notify the ATO of our decision, to enable them to remove the agent’s access to their online services.

 Information the ATO shares with us

-The ATO refers matters for investigation when their compliance activities detect agents who may have breached the TASA, including the Code of Professional Conduct.
-This may include registered agents who have failed to comply with taxation laws in the conduct of their personal affairs.
+The ATO refers matters for investigation when their compliance activities detect tax practitioners who may have breached the TASA, including the Code of Professional Conduct.
+This may include registered tax practitioners who have failed to comply with taxation laws in the conduct of their personal affairs.

 We also request information from the ATO related to our own investigations.